I didn’t sign up for this shit.

 Matthew sat on a chair, his head leaning backward, hanging over the edge of his seat.
 He signed up to kill shifters, not babysit one.

 Three days had passed since the woman passed out.
 She was fast asleep on the bed, her chest rose with each deep, even breath.
-Melanie had taken care of washing and dressing her.
+Melanie took care of washing and dressing her.
 He was ordered outside when that all happened like he hadn’t traveled with her when she was stark naked.
 He shook his head then, trying not to remember it.

 The room smelled sickeningly like a hospital—pine sol, bleach, and illness.
 Matthew hated hospitals.
 He rubbed his arms, feeling restless the more he sat in the room.